Elizabeth Island (Cape Horn): Description

 The island was described by Francis Fletcher (the expedition's chaplain) who left sketches and a map, and by da Silva, the navigator.

 From this, marine historian Felix Riesenberg produced a composite: an island 30 miles from north to south, almost square, without a peak, with a lake at its centre; he hypothesised that it was the crater of an extinct volcano.
 He surmised a high shore, or cliff, on its southern shore, and a haven on the east.
 This place, named on later maps as Port Sir Francis Drake, was a sheltered harbour, with a depth of 20 fathoms and "a cannon shot" (about a mile) to the shore.

-Fletcher also reported finding "plenty of the small berry which we named currants", and that he had left a memorial to Queen Elizabeth with the date and year of their visit.
+Fletcher also reported finding "plenty of the small berry which we named currants", and that he had left a memorial to Queen Elizabeth I with the date and year of their visit.

 In a later account by Richard Hawkins, Drake reported that he had made his way to the southernmost point of the island, and, stretching out over the edge, was able to claim that he had been "more further south than ... any man as yet known".